timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-08-11
+# Objectives for Today 2021-08-12

-- Blue printy grid, brush and colors setup for photoshop for doing free body diagrams.
-(Unit testing math)
 - Begin working on the first constraint, locking the position at center of mass.
+- Create a constraint at the Center of Mass for a Spring?
-- Pending how that all goes, begin locking position offset from center of mass.
+- Create a constraint to Fix/Freeze the position offset from center of mass?

 **Purpose**